BBC urged to get a ‘grip’ as Match Of The Day 2 set to air without presenters

 “I think they’ve got to take action pretty quickly.
 It doesn’t help the chairman of the BBC himself is slacked to one side in this process and there’s a bit of an issue.

-Asked by Kuenssberg whether he thought Lineker would be back on air by Sunday night, he replied: “I hope so.”
+Asked by Kuenssberg whether he thinks the presenter will be back on air by Sunday night, he replied: “I hope so.”

 The BBC’s decision on Friday to stand Lineker down from presenting Match Of The Day, after he compared language used to launch a new Government asylum seeker policy with 1930s Germany in a tweet, has prompted a growing number of its sports presenters to boycott their shows.

+Lineker told reporters that he “can’t say anything” as they questioned him on the future of his presenting career when he left his home in Barnes, south-west London, to walk his dog on Sunday morning.

+Among the questions he was asked was whether he had spoken to BBC Director-General Tim Davie overnight, but provided no response.

-Mr Davie has apologised for the disruption but said he will not resign.
+Mr Davie has apologised for the disruption to the sporting schedule this weekend but said he will not resign.

-The BBC also faces a strike on Wednesday where up to 1,000 journalists are expected to walk out on the same day Chancellor Jeremy Hunt is due to deliver his Spring Budget.
+The BBC also faces a strike on Wednesday when up to 1,000 journalists are expected to walk out on the same day Chancellor Jeremy Hunt is due to deliver his Spring Budget.

 "I don't think Gary Lineker should have been taken off air."